easttennesseecc-star/Q-Top-Dog-IDE/README_STARTUP_SYSTEM.md

 ## ✨ You're All Set!

-Your Q-IDE is now ready for:
+Your Top Dog is now ready for:
 - ✅ Reliable daily use
 - ✅ Production deployment
 - ✅ Team sharing